-Lyndon currently concentrates his trial practice on the defense of cases involving product liability and toxic tort litigation.
-He also has prior extensive experience in the areas of automobile/trucking litigation, premises liability and construction litigation.
-His overall assignments have included the defense of motor vehicle insureds, trucking companies, construction contractors, elevator/escalator companies, property owners/managers, hotel chains, employers and product manufacturers.
+Lyndon Flosi concentrates his trial practice on the defense of cases involving product liability and primarily toxic tort and asbestos litigation.
+He is also experienced in automobile and trucking litigation, premises liability, and construction litigation.
+Lyndon represents motor vehicle insureds, trucking companies, construction contractors, elevator and escalator companies, property owners and managers, hotel chains, employers, and product manufacturers.

-During his 30 plus years of practice, Lyndon has primarily emphasized trial work.
-His experience includes 13 first chair jury verdicts, in excess of 100 bench trials and/or arbitration hearings, and extensive motion practice.
+During his 30-plus years of practice, Lyndon has primarily emphasized trial work, including 13 first chair jury verdicts, over 100 bench trials and arbitration hearings, and extensive motion practice.
 He has also taken and participated in hundreds of depositions, including those of expert witnesses and treating physicians.

-Before joining Hinshaw & Culbertson LLP in June 1993, Mr. Flosi was in-house counsel for American Family Insurance Group, where his practice focused on personal lines defense, including automobile and premises liability matters.
+Before joining Hinshaw in 1993, Lyndon was in-house counsel for American Family Insurance Group, where his practice focused on personal lines defense, automobile, and premises liability matters.
 His responsibilities as an in-house litigator included a caseload of approximately 100 files in which he handled all litigation phases from inception to ultimate resolution or verdict.

 Honors & Awards